FAQ about the GED® in South Africa

 The GED Testing Service permits you to test the same subject two additional times without a wait, and then requires a 60-day wait period between additional attempts.
 There is no minimum grade criterion to qualify for such a rewrite opportunity but it will attract a test fee.
 The GED® test score report will provide you with detailed feedback to address the skills you need to work on.

 On successful completion of all tests you will be issued an electronic version of your GED® High School Equivalency Credential issued by the Office of the State Superintendent of Education in Washington, DC.
+You can also order a hard copy of the GED diploma or transcript with Fedex after completing your GED diploma.

 The new test forms do not specify numbers of test questions—they are based on raw score points, since all items are no longer worth just one point each.
 The final raw score point totals are as follows: